-ty: Skills and expertise of key staff involved in the project Please add lines as necesso Name of staff member Summary of relevant skills and experience, including where relevant a list of recent publications related to the domain of the project.
+Name of staff member Summary of relevant skills and experience, including where relevant a list of recent publications related to the domain of the project.
 Aguinaldo Dos Santos Job location: Professor at the Design Department and Design Post-graduate Program, Federal University of Paraná (UFPR), in the city of Curitiba, Brazil.
 Since 2003 he is the coordinator of the Design & Sustainability Research Center at UFPR.
-Titles: Car Mechanic Technician - (SENAI/PR, 1984-1986), Civil Engineer (UFPR, 1988 - 1992); MSc on Civil Engineering (UFRGS, 1993 - 1995); PhD on Operations Management - University of Salford, England (1996 - 1999); Post-doctored on Sustainable Design - Politecnico di Milano (2008/ feb-2009).
+Titles: Car Mechanic Technician - (SENAI/PR, 1984-1986), Civil Engineer (UFPR, 1986 - 1992); MSc on Civil Engineering (UFRGS, 1993 - 1995); PhD on Operations Management - University of Salford, England (1996 - 1999); Post-doctored of Sustainable Design - Politecnico di Milano (2008/ feb-2009).
 Main research interests: Sustainable design on low income households Editorial, referee and ad-hoc activities: Editorial, referee and ad-hoc activities on journals such as Ambiente Construído (São Paulo), Construction Management & Economics, Design em Foco, Estudos em Design, Product (IGDP), Journal of Disaster Resilience on the Built Environment and Journal of Construction on Developing Countries.
 At CNPq (Brazilian Funding Agency) he has coordinated the high committee on Design.
 He is on the Advisory Board of the Sustainable Maker Project (2013-2016), sponsored by the European Community.
-Previous and ongoing projects: His recent projects include: A product-service system for light provision on low income houses (funded by SENAI (20014-2015); Leapfrogging the low- income consumer on energy and water consumption (funded by FINEP/CNPq) (2008-2013); product-service system for rainwater harvesting on low-income houses (funded by CNPq/Tigre - 2009-2011); Kits do-it-yourself for low income housing (funded by FINEP/CNPq - 2005-2008): Methodology for designing sustainable products for the electronics sector (funded by CNPq - 2004-2007); Methodology for designing sustainable products on carboard (funded by Embrart/CNPq - 2004-2007); Methodology for designing sustainable products made of marble/granit (funded by TECPAR - 2002- 2004); 1.0 House Project (funded by CITPAR - 2002-2003).
-Awards/scholarships: Research productivity scholarship (CNPq) since 2003; Academic Merit - UFPR - 2009; CAPES-Em
+Previous and ongoing projects: His recent projects include: A product-service system for light provision on low income houses (funded by SENAI (20014-2015); Leapfrogging the low-income consumer on energy and water consumption (funded by FINEP/CNPC (2008-2013); product-service system for rainwater harvesting on low-income houses (funded by CNPq/Tigre - 2009-2011); Kits do-it-yourself for low income housing (funded by FINEP/CNPq - 2005-2008): Methodology for designing sustainable products for the electronics sector (funded by CNPq - 2004-2007); Methodology for designing sustainable products on cardboard (funded by Embrart/CNPq - 2004-2007); Methodology for designing sustainable products made of marble/granit (funded by TECPAR - 2002-2004); 1.0 House Project (funded by CITPAR - 2002-2003).
+Awards/scholarships: Research productivity scholarship (CNPq) since 2003; Academic Merit - UFPR